Atrial Fibrillation Baytown

 Contact Us Today:

-If you or a loved one have any of the above symptoms or have been diagnosed with AFib, make an appointment for an evaluation and discuss various treatment options with Dr. Sami.
+If you or a loved one have any of the above symptoms or has been diagnosed with AFib, make an appointment for an evaluation and discuss various treatment options with Dr. Sami.
 Remember, that with the right treatment, you can live a good and long life with AFib.

 Our main office is located at 6051 Garth Road, Suite 300, Baytown, TX 77521.
 Or you may contact us at 281-839-7949 to set up an appointment.